-The government, as part of it’s July Stimulus Plan , has announced a Stay and Spend Incentive.
+The government, as part of it’s July Stimulus Plan , has announced a Stay and Spend Scheme.

 They hope it will help boost out-of-season demand for the accommodation and food sectors.

-The July stimulus introduces a new temporary income tax credit which is to be known as the “Stay and Spend Tax Credit”.
+The July stimulus introduced a new temporary income tax credit which is to be known as the “Stay and Spend Tax Credit”.

 The stay and spend income tax credit can be claimed on expenditure on accommodation, food and non-alcoholic drinks.
 It only applies to spending between 1st October 2020 and 30th April 2021.

-The minimum spend per transaction is €25 – so loads of separate orders of cups of coffee over 6 months won’t be eligible!
+The minimum spend per transaction is €25 – so loads of small orders of cake and coffee over 6 months won’t be eligible!

 A €625 spend (or greater) will qualify for the maximum €125 tax credit.

 A couple could claim a €250 tax credit on a spend of €1250.
 But if they are assessed separately for tax they will need to split the payments and submit separate claims and receipts

 A Tax Credit of €125 will reduce the income tax you pay in a year by €125 .

 The spend and stay tax credit may be set against a claimant’s USC liability if he/she can’t fully use it against income tax.